jianhuupenn/SpaGCN/tutorial/tutorial.md

 ```

 #### 0.3 Anaconda
-If you do not have Python3.5 or Python3.6 installed, consider installing Anaconda (see Installing Anaconda).
+If you do not have Python3.5 or Python3.6 installed, consider installing Anaconda.
 After installing Anaconda, you can create a new environment, for example, SpaGCN (you can change to any name you like).

 ```python